-Concentrated in a limited geographic area, protected by their language, their religion and their institutions, our French and English ancestors developed their own customs and own attitudes towards religions.
+Concentrated in a limited geographic area, protected by their language, their religion and their institutions, our French and English ancestors each developed their own customs and their own attitudes towards religions.

-The presence of a Jewish community has been recorded in the early period of the Nouvelle France and Jewish settlers began to arrive in Montreal soon after the British conquest in 1760.
+The presence of a Jewish community has been recorded in the early period of the Nouvelle France.
+Jewish settlers began to arrive in Montreal soon after the British conquest in 1760.
 Jewish families first met for prayer in their homes and then formally established their congregation in 1768,

 Religions are cultural and each religion has its own spirituality.

 Christianity, a monotheistic religion, is based on the life and teachings of Jesus-Christ presented in the New Testament.
 Christianity is divided into different religions and, in Montreal, Christians are mainly Catholic or Protestant.

 Catholicism and Protestantism are two divisions of Christianity.
 Catholics are members of the Roman Catholic faith and Protestants are members of any of the Western Christian churches.
 In Montreal, Catholicism in the largest group of Christians in terms of followers and Protestantism is second.